Make APIs for You and Me

 - Name common uses of APIs.

-Technology has become a part of every aspect of our lives.
+Technology has become a part of every aspect of our lives and connectivity has become a cornerstone of the Fourth Industrial Revolution.
 We are all connected in some way.

 - Through our phones when we look up Yelp reviews for nearby restaurants.